Incredible vs Livity: Training Context, Recovery, and Body Battery

 Livity offers Fitness Age and Training Load analysis instead of CTL/ATL.
 Fitness Age estimates your biological fitness relative to your age -- a useful motivational metric but a different kind of measurement.
 Training Load analysis helps you understand recent training stress but doesn't model the chronic-versus-acute relationship the way CTL/ATL does.

 Neither approach is wrong.
-CTL/ATL gives you a more actionable training management tool.
-Fitness Age gives you a more intuitive benchmark of overall fitness.
+Incredible's Fitness describes recorded training history.
+Livity's Fitness Age gives users a different, more intuitive benchmark.

 HRV Monitoring